Background of Christian Belief

 In the 4th Century, there was a group who asserted that Jesus was not the eternal Son of God but was a created being.
 This belief, led by Arius, was largely resolved at the Council of Constantinople in 381AD although for a long time the belief persisted.

-The following is a brief summary of some of the variations which, to me, raise the most important questions.
+A brief summary of some of the variations which, to me, raise the most important questions are addressed here.